 Impeachment and removal can be only for 'Conviction of Treason, Bribery, or other high Crimes and Misdemeanors,' offenses named in Article II, Section 4 of the Constitution and can only be committed by public officers in their official capacity.
 Impeachment is applicable only to a handful of people, as designated in Article II—'the President, Vice-President and all civil Officers of the United States.'
 Impeachment, then, is an extraordinary process that is used rarely for a very limited group of people (president, vice president, cabinet members, and federal judges) for misconduct in their official capacities.
 It carries with it a very singular penalty that has direct meaning only to those in the covered offices."

 Three presidents in history have been the subject of impeachment inquiries: Andrew Johnson, Richard Nixon, and Bill Clinton.

 Get started with these books & eBooks.
-Must access on campus or have COM ID for off campus access.
+Must access on campus or login with your COM account for off campus access.

 Want more on finding books?
 Try Books & eBooks.

 COM Library has some great collections of primary sources.
 Primary sources are records created at the time of an event or experience, or as told by people who were present at the event.
-Must access on campus or have COM ID for off campus access.
+Must access on campus or login with your COM account for off campus access.

 Use COM Library's databases to get the college level articles you need for your research faster.